Culture Circuits of Bali: Beyond the Selfie—Ceremonies, Kitchens, Rice Terraces

 Rice Terraces: Walk the Lines, Read the Landscape

-Little Etiquette That Makes a Big Difference
+Little Etiquette Moves That Make a Big Difference

 • Learn three words.
-“Permisi” (excuse me), “matur suksma” (thank you, Balinese), “pagi” (good morning, Indonesian).
-Doors open.
+“Permisi” (excuse me), “matur suksma” (thank you), and “pagi” (good morning).
+Small effort, big doors.

 Micro-Itineraries That Feel Like Real Life